IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket.html.markdown

   - `mode`- (String)  Default Object Lock retention mode you want to apply to new objects placed in the specified bucket.
 Supported values: COMPLIANCE.
   - `days`- (Int) Specifies number of days after which the object can be deleted from the COS bucket.
   - `years`- (Int) Specifies number of years after which the object can be deleted from the COS bucket.
+**Note:**

+ Either days or years should be provided for default retention, both cannot be used simultaneoulsy.

 - `single_site_location` - (String) The location to create a single site bucket.
 - `storage_class` - (String) The storage class of the bucket.